 This deliciously creamy pasta with spinach, carrots and chickpeas is wholesome, nutritious, vegan and guilt-free, too!
 The flavor of the chickpeas complemented by cashew cream will get even the pickiest kid to crave for this pasta.
 The chickpeas also make this recipe a high-protein one, ideal for vegans and vegetarians as a meat substitute.
 Use roasted vegetables as a side for the creamy vegan chickpea pasta and you get a healthy balanced meal.
-As you can see, I have roasted pumpkin with rosemary and oregano.
+Here I have made roasted pumpkin with rosemary and oregano.

 We saw the health benefits of chickpeas in this chickpea soup recipe.

 Here are some interesting facts about chickpeas: